eProsima/Integration-Service-docs/docs/installation_manual/installation.rst

     ~/is_ws$ colcon build --cmake-args -DBUILD_EXAMPLES=ON

-  To date, the following user application examples are available:
+  To date, the following user application examples and utility packages are available:

+  **DDS**

-  * :code:`DDSHelloWorld`: A simple publisher/subscriber application, running under `Fast DDS <https://fast-dds.docs.eprosima.com/>`_.
+  * :code:`DDSHelloWorld`: A simple publisher/subscriber C++ application, running under *Fast DDS*.
     It publishes or subscribes to a simple string topic, named *HelloWorldTopic*.
     As an alternative to `colcon`, in order to compile the `DDSHelloWorld` example, the following commands can be executed: